MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ### Testing and validation

 After completing the configuration steps in this article, allow the policy to replicate and update.
 As necessary for testing, run **gpupdate /force** at a command prompt, and then review the target computers to make sure that the registry settings are applied correctly.
-Make sure SMB v2 and SMB v3 is functioning for all other systems in the environment.
+Make sure SMBv2 and SMBv3 are functioning for all other systems in the environment.

 > [!NOTE]
-> Do not forget to restart the target systems.
+> Don't forget to restart the target systems.